morpho-labs/smart-contract-challenges/README.md

 This repository is designed to help you enhance your skills in smart contract development and security.
 It consists of two main sections: *Hacking Challenges* and *Gas Optimization Challenges*.

+### Getting Started

+- Install [Foundry](https://github.com/foundry-rs/foundry) or Run `foundryup` to initialize the repository.
+- Run `forge install` to install the required dependencies.

+You can now see the result of your gas-optimization exercises by running the following command: `forge test`.

 ## Challenges

 ### Hacking Challenges